-- The fund's objective is to provide the potential for capital gains over the long-term. - It aims to achieve returns (after fees but before tax) of at least 5% per year above inflation over any ten year period. - There will be significant movements up and down in the value of the fund. - The fund invests in equities listed on either the Australian or New Zealand stock exchanges.
+- The fund's objective is to provide relatively consistent returns, with some capital gains over the long-term. - It aims to achieve returns (after fees but before tax) of at least 2.5% per year above inflation over any four year period. - Generally, there will be some movements up and down in the value of the fund. - The fund invests mainly in income assets, but includes some growth assets.